skranz/dbmisc/README.md

 ```
 returns a data frame with one row in which `userid` is equal to "user1".
 Again types are converted to standard R formats.
 For example, SQLite stores BOOLEANS internally as INTEGER, but based on the schema, `dbGet` will correctly convert the variable `female` to a `logical` variable in R. Also DATETIME variables will be correctly converted to `POSIXct`.

-Instead of specifying a table and parameters, you can also provide an sql command to the argument `sql` of dbGet.
+The `dbGet` command allows also for more flexible queries.
+For example, one can specify selective fields with the argument `fields`.
+One can also specify multiple tables joint by the columns specified in `joinby`.
+You can also provide a custom SQL command as the argument `sql`.
+Even for a custom SQL command you can provide one or multiple tables to use the associated schemas when converting data types.

-The function `dbUpdate` and `dbDelete` work in a similar fashion.
+The function `dbUpdate` and `dbDelete` are similar helper functions to update or delete data sets.

 ### Logging database modifications